-With Co Mayo Food Ambassador and Mulranny Park General Manager Dermot Madigan on hand, it is a friendly, welcoming hotel offering wonderful amenities including the well equipped leisure centre; an outdoor hot tub overlooking the bay; beauty salon on site; a relaxing bar for a drink, light lunch or a more casual evening meal and the award winning Nephin Restaurant which promises a special evening.
+With Co Mayo Food Ambassador and Mulranny Park General Manager Dermot Madigan on hand, it is a friendly, welcoming hotel offering wonderful amenities including the well equipped leisure centre; an outdoor hot tub overlooking the bay; a relaxing bar for a drink, light lunch or a more casual evening meal and the award winning Nephin Restaurant which promises a special evening.

-Head Chef Chamila Mananwatta’s was awarded Best Chef in Mayo at the Irish Restaurant Awards as well as being recognised by Stuart Clark in Hot Press’ Best of Ireland earlier in the year.
-He oversees the kitchen and he is also closely involved with the Gourmet Greenway Artisan Food Trail and his commitment to using local produce inspires all hotel menus.
+Sri Lankan Head Chef Chamila Mananwatta’s was awarded Best Chef in Mayo at the Irish Restaurant Awards as well as being recognised by Stuart Clark in Hot Press’ Best of Ireland earlier in the year.
+He oversees the kitchen and is also closely involved with the Gourmet Greenway Artisan Food Trail and his commitment to using local produce inspires all hotel menus.
 Gourmet Greenway celebrates 10 years this year, it was created with a small group of producers and venues with the aim of sharing their food stories and highlighting the range and quality of food that is available in Mayo, ten years on and there are more than 22 members stretching across the county.

 On a weekend away with the girls we arrived late Friday evening, just in time for the annual Gourmet Greenway event, where there are more than 200 people in attendance showcasing the fantastic produce of their members.
 A big affair, Chamila and the team work tirelessly to bring this together and make it look effortless.